ingonyama-zk/metal-poc/README.md

 ### Objectives
 - **Highlight CUDA Limitations**: Demonstrate the bottleneck caused by memory transfers in CUDA when CPU computation is required as a fallback.
-- **Show Metal’s Shared Memory Advantage**: Emphasize the efficiency of Metal’s shared CPU-GPU memory architecture, which reduces or removes the need for costly memory transfers, providing an incentive for a Metal backend for applications like ICICLE.
+- **Show Metal’s unified Memory Advantage**: Emphasize the efficiency of Metal’s unified CPU-GPU memory architecture, which reduces or removes the need for costly memory transfers, providing an incentive for a Metal backend for applications like ICICLE.

 ## 2. POC Flows